 There are live and repeats of AFL coverage also on...

-TSN Canada (TSN2 and TSN,ca) (nationally in Canada) carries two matches per week on TSN2; with one live and the other delayed most weeks.
+TSN Canada (TSN2, TSN1, and TSN.ca) (nationally in Canada) carries two matches per week on TSN2; with one live and the other delayed most weeks.
 Highlight programs are available on TSN.ca.
 TSN2 is available on many cable and satellite systems in Canada.
 The matches aired on TSN2 and TSN.ca may be different than those aired in the USA.
+Occasionally matches appear on TSN1 but so far nothing on TSN3, TSN4, or TSN5.
 TSN has a contract running through the 2016 season.
 Coverage of the Grand Final will be live on TSN2 as it has been for the past several seasons.

 Internet coverage: There is live and delayed coverage of all matches of every round via the Watch AFL service (officially referred to as Watch AFL Global).
 This is a subscription service for video and fans can sign up here.
 Subscriptions can be by round, month, finals only, or annual (US$139 for the entire season; monthly payments of US$25 or one week only at US$15 - see comments here on pricing).
 All matches of every round are available live.
 Reports last season indicated the service does work on non-Windows PC's including Macs and Linux machines now as well as mobile devices including the iPad™ .
 An Android app is here.
 See our main article on 2014 internet coverage and our article on the contract extension to 2016 for more info and useful user comments on Internet coverage.
 (Disclosure: AFANA receives a small portion of subscription revenue made through links to WatchAFL from our site and these funds are used to promote Aussie rules in the USA and Canada.)